How Much Is a Taxi from Edinburgh Airport to City Centre? 2026

 How much is a taxi from Edinburgh Airport to the city centre?

-A pre-booked saloon taxi from Edinburgh Airport to the city centre typically costs £25–£45 for the full journey via LondonAirport-Taxi.com, rated 4.9/5 across 450+ reviews.
-Metered black cabs from the official airport rank charge approximately £25–£40 in daytime, rising to £35–£55 at night (after 18:00, weekends, and public holidays — the meter rate increases by approximately 33%).
-For groups of 4 sharing, the per-person cost works out at just £7–£12 each — cheaper than the Edinburgh Tram (£7 single) or Airlink 100 bus (£5) once you factor in luggage handling and door-to-door convenience.
+Metered black cabs from the airport rank charge roughly £25–£40 daytime, rising to £35–£55 at night (after 18:00, weekends, holidays — about 33% higher).
+For 4 sharing, that's just £7–£12 each — cheaper than the tram (£7) or Airlink bus (£5) once luggage and door-to-door convenience are factored in.
 All pre-booked fares are fixed at booking with no surge pricing.

 How long does a taxi take from Edinburgh Airport to the city centre?

-The journey takes 20–30 minutes via the A8 (Glasgow Road) under normal traffic conditions.
-The airport sits approximately 8 miles west of the city centre, with the A8 providing a direct dual carriageway route through Maybury, Corstorphine, and Murrayfield into the city.
-Off-peak (mid-morning, mid-afternoon, late evening) journeys are usually at the faster end — around 20 minutes.
-Rush hour (07:30–09:00 and 16:30–18:30 weekdays) can extend the journey to 30–35 minutes.
-During Edinburgh Festival Fringe (August), Six Nations rugby weekends, or Hogmanay, allow 40–60 minutes due to significantly heavier traffic.
+The airport sits about 8 miles west of the centre, with the A8 running direct through Maybury, Corstorphine, and Murrayfield.
+Off-peak trips are usually nearer 20 minutes; weekday rush hour (07:30–09:00, 16:30–18:30) can stretch to 30–35 minutes.
+During the Festival Fringe (August), Six Nations rugby weekends, or Hogmanay, allow 40–60 minutes for significantly heavier traffic.

 Is there a flat-rate taxi fare from Edinburgh Airport?